valkey-io/valkey/GOVERNANCE.md

 The TSC may delegate decision making for other projects within the Valkey organization to the maintainers responsible for that project.
 Projects within the Valkey organization must indicate the individuals with commit permissions by updating the MAINTAINERS.md within their repository.

-The TSC may, at its discretion, overule the decisions made by other projects within the Valkey organization, although they should show restraint in doing so.
+The TSC may, at its discretion, overrule the decisions made by other projects within the Valkey organization, although they should show restraint in doing so.

 ## License of this document